 Follow Julia Boorstin on Twitter @jboorstin.

-CNBC's Julia Boorstin reports the latest news on the deal for Dreamworks Animation by Comcast.
+CNBC's Julia Boorstin reports on the quarterly earnings for Facebook.

 Get the best of CNBC in your inbox

 From the most innovative hotels to the best ways to be a road warrior, CNBC tackles the business of travel in this new special report covering the leisure and hospitality sector.